Wood bison: Hybridization

 Wood bison populations have been susceptible to hybridization with sometimes diseased plains bison, thereby polluting the genetic stock, the phenotype, and health condition.
-Between 1925 and 1928, 6,673 plains bisons compared to 1,500–2,000 wood bison, were translocated from Buffalo National Park into the Wood Buffalo National Park by the government of Canada, to avoid mass culling because of overpopulation, despite protests from conservation biologists.
-The translocation was regarded as a tragedy because all the remnaining wood bison were thought to be hybridized with the larger numbers of plains bison.
+Between 1925 and 1928, 6,673 plains bison compared to 1,500–2,000 wood bison, were translocated from Buffalo National Park into the Wood Buffalo National Park by the government of Canada, to avoid mass culling because of overpopulation, despite protests from conservation biologists.
+The translocation was regarded as a tragedy because all the remaining wood bison were thought to be hybridized with the larger numbers of plains bison.
 In 1957, though, a relatively pure herd of about 200 was discovered in an isolated part of Wood Buffalo National Park, although gene flows likely occurred elsewhere within the park when the herd was discovered, and this herd unlikely remained completely isolated and did not preserve pure genes and phenotype.

 Thus, the wood bison in the Wood Buffalo National Park are considered hybrid descendants.
 A study in 1995 detected notable differences, though, between each herd within the park, showing different degrees of hybridization.
 The herd at the Sweetgrass Station near the Peace–Athabasca Delta, as well as the Slave River Lowlands herd, preserved phenotypes relatively loyal to the original wood bison before the 1920s, being measured from degrees of morphological overlaps between pure plains bison, even surpassing the preserved herds at Elk Island National Park and Mackenzie Bison Sanctuary.

 Natural hybridization between wood and plains bison presumably occurred for a limited extent in the regions where the two ecotypes (or subspecies) overlapped.
 Wood–plains hybrids are generally called "Parkland bison".

 Disease-free and genetically unique populations of wood bison have been discovered in recent years.
 If these populations, such as the herds from the Ronald Lake and the Firebag River regions, had little or no contacts with hybridized animals from Wood Buffalo National Park, a possibility exists of pure wood bison surviving.